 Our sugar cookies might look like an average cookie, but today we’re sharing a few hints with you on how to make the best sugar cookie.
 A sugar cookie that is anything but average.

-I started with this chewy sugar cookie recipe and adapted it just a tad to give it unbelievable taste and texture.
+- Based off this chewy sugar cookie recipe and adapted it just a tad to give it unbelievable taste and texture.
 Yes, the recipe itself is extremely important, but the technique and ingredients are what you want to pay close attention to here.

 To start, you’ll make a sugar cookie dough just like you would any other cookie dough.
 Add the ingredients into a stand mixer and mix them well.
 There are a couple of key ingredients that you’ll want to note.

-The first is the flavoring that we use.
-What gives these Bakery Style Sugar Cookies such a uniquely fresh taste is LorAnn’s Princess Cake & Cookie Bakery Emulsion.
+- What gives these Bakery Style Sugar Cookies such a uniquely fresh taste is LorAnn’s Princess Cake & Cookie Bakery Emulsion.
 You can find this emulsion on Amazon, or in your local Hobby Lobby and sometimes even Walmart.
 It is described as “light and nutty” with “citrus and vanilla undertones”.
 Since most everyone uses vanilla in cookie recipes, this water-based emulsion gives a different taste that everyone loves.
 I am always asked what kind of flavoring I use in these cookies and today I’m giving away that secret.

 You’ll notice that the emulsion has a hint of citrus.
 I also add in a touch of lemon juice.
 Don’t worry…the cookies are not going to be overpowering with lemon flavor.
 It’s just a subtle, bright, fresh flavor.

-How to Make Thick Cookies
+How to Make Bakery Style Sugar Cookies

 Let me quickly walk you through the technique of making the cookies.
 You’ll see that our method is similar to our other bakery style cookies.